Robert-M-Lucas/LanguageMaker2/README.md

 Press F1 on most screens for help - there isn't much explanation for how the program works here as I am trying to make it self-explanatory

-### Translation Errors
-- [NT for {word name}] - No translation for this word; add a translation by editing the word's English synonyms

-Using 'stepped' translation allows you to resolve errors as they come up

 ### Dependencies
 ```pip install *library name*```